Tension between Russia and the US has reached boiling point following Vladimir Putin's invasion of Ukraine.

 Cyber and Space

-The US Cyber Command is commanded by the National Security Agency and contains 133 Cyber Mission Teams, maintaining the ability to ability to conduct cyber attacks across all warfighting domains, as part of a 'defend-forward' strategy.
+The US Cyber Command is commanded by the National Security Agency and contains 133 Cyber Mission Teams.

 This is similar to the front-foot approach taken by the National Cyber Force in the UK.

-Russia considers cyber a space to be protected by its armed forces, though its command chain in the domain is often blurred with civilian bodies.
+Russia considers cyber a space to be protected by its armed forces, although its command chain in the domain is often blurred with civilian bodies.

 The US and Russia both possess Intelligence, Surveillance, Reconnaissance equipment, while Russian Space Command leases radar technology from neighbouring states.